 Perhaps more so than any other honour, picking All-D requires a blend of the eye test and evidence.
 While it's irresponsible to lean into the former without any regard for actual proof of performance, there are far too many confounding factors to rely on the latter without the former on hand to serve as a guiding light.

-And so, here's a perfectly imperfect stab at anointing the ten best defensive players so far this season.
-There were several close calls meaning there's still much left to be settled once the season resumes on July 30.
+And so, here's a perfectly imperfect stab at anointing the 10 best defensive players this season.

 - Guards : Eric Bledsoe, Ben Simmons